 The HERO – Helping Every Survivor Realize Their Opportunity and Strength program began as a result of one facility dog making a difference across Alabama.
 Facility dog Willow began working in the criminal justice system in May 2014.
 The impact she made was profound.
 As a result of her work, Alabama’s Office of Prosecution Services (OPS) submitted a grant application to the Alabama Department of Economic and Community Affairs (ADECA) that would fund the work of facility dogs and their handlers across the state.
 The VOCA (Victims of Crime Act) grant was funded and will be utilized to insure that every victim in Alabama has access to the use of a facility dog.
 Alabama currently has seven facility dogs working across the state.

-OPS is extremely grateful for the backing of the U. S. Department of Justice’s Office of Victims of Crime and ADECA in their support of our program.
+OPS is extremely grateful for the backing of the U. S. Department of Justice’s Office of Victims of Crime, CCI, and ADECA in their support of our program.